pork apples and onions in a slightly sweet cider sauce served

 About the ingredients

-You can use as many pork chops as will fit in the skillet you are using.
-You can use chops with the bone-in or boneless.
-If you are using boneless, or chops thinner than 1 inch thick, they will take less time to cook so adjust the cook time.
+You can use as much pork as will fit in the skillet you are using, or as little as you need.
+If you are using a cut thinner than 1 inch thick or boneless pork chopped into cubes it will take less time to cook so adjust the cook time.
+Just sear the pork briefly in the skillet to get it browned.
+The pork is added back to the skillet later to finish cooking.

 Using corn starch as a thickener

 We are using corn starch as a thickening agent for our sauce.
 Did you notice that we put the cider in a bottle?
-Shaking corn starch with a COLD liquid (cold cider in this case) is the easiest way to emulsify it before cooking with it.
+Shaking corn starch with a COLD liquid (cold cider in this case) is the easiest way to emulsify it before using it in your cooking.

 Emulsify in this case means to fully dissolve the corn starch in the liquid.
-When the corn starch is fully emulsified before you add it to a hot liquid it won’t lump and clump.
+Once the corn starch is fully emulsified, when you add it to a hot liquid it won’t lump or clump.

-Adding cold liquid to flour and shaking it up in a bottle or jar, is a good way to make a meat gravy that doesn’t have lumps also.
+Cold liquid and flour shaken up in a bottle or jar is a good way to make a meat gravy that doesn’t have lumps also.
 Both corn starch and flour are used to thicken a sauce or gravy.
 Most commonly corn starch is used for sauces and flour for meat gravies.

 This is WHAT TO DO: